eejyin/curent.github.io/_pages/getting-started.md

 ### Operating System

-LTB and its subprojects are designed to be cross-platform and are compatible with Windows, macOS, and Linux.
+LTB projects are designed to be cross-platform and are compatible with Windows, macOS, and Linux.
 Note that [Windows Subsystem for Linux (WSL)][WSL] can be easier to use on Windows.

 ### Environment Configuration